alex-dickinson/SeisMix/paper/paper.md

 # Summary

-Seismic reflection imaging provides a way to map oceanographic structure through
+Marine seismic reflection data provide an unprecedented way to image changes in temperature and salinity within the oceanic water column.

 @Dickinson2017